Here we’ll show you six interactive presentation ideas for students that will help you improve their retention and attention span!

-Whether you want to teach something new, give the students a surprise test to see if they remember what they’ve learned till now, or simply have a fun activity, quizzes are the best way to go about it.
+Whether you want to teach something new, give the students a surprise test to see if they remember what they’ve learned till now, or have a fun activity, quizzes are the best way to go about it.

 #4 – Brainstorming

 This kind of restricts their thinking, but when you have brainstorming activities, there’s a free flow of ideas.
-They can write any idea that comes to their head, which helps to improve their interpersonal skills and also their retention span.
+They can write any statement that comes to their head, which helps to improve their interpersonal skills and also their retention span.

 Suitable for all ages